-- 1. If there are cables connected to the rear power sockets on the frame, power ON the frame by presssing the rocker switch (Figure 6, Item D) to the I (ON) position. - 2.
+- 1. Power ON the frame by presssing the rocker switch (Figure 6, Item D) to the I (ON) position. - 2.
 Power supplies may be hot swapped.
 Make sure the other power supply is powered ON before powering OFF the supply being removed or replaced. - 3.
 Grip the handle (Figure 6, Item C) over the power supply fan, hold the latch accuator (Figure 6, Item E) away from the outer wall of the frame, and pull the supply out of the frame.
-The latch will resist power supply movement unless it is held fully away from the frame outer wall. - 4.
-Insert a power supply into the frame compartment with the latch near the outer wall of the frame.
-Hold the latch accuator away from the frame wall to prevent excess wear to the latch until the power supply is fully connected to the frame. - 5.
-Power ON the newly inserted power supply to provide redundant power supply to the frame.
-The LED light (Figure 6, Item F) on the power supply will illuminate.
+The latch will resist movement unless it is held fully away from the frame outer wall. - 4.
+Insert a power supply into the frame compartment with the supply's latch label arrow (Figure 6, Item B) pointing to the outer wall of the frame.
+Hold the latch accuator away from the frame wall to prevent excess wear to the plastic latch until the power supply is fully connected to the frame. - 5.
+Power ON the frame by pressing the rocker switch (Figure 6, Item D) on a power supply from the O (OFF) position to the I (ON) position.
+If two power supplies are installed in the frame, power ON both supplies.
+An LED (Figure 6, Item F) on the power supply illuminates when the supply is powered ON.